 When allocating rights for SIOFA Parties for any SIOFA fishery, the Meeting of the Parties shall use the following criteria:

+Historical catch in the Agreement Area:caught prior to 1 January 2013 and reported to the SIOFA Secretariat by MOP12.

+caught between 1 January 2013 and 31 December 2024 and reported to the SIOFA Secretariat by MOP12 and caught in accordance with the SIOFA Agreement and any applicable SIOFA CMMs, including all data reporting requirements.

-Historical catch in the Agreement Area reported to the SIOFA Secretariat and caught in accordance with the SIOFA Agreement and any SIOFA CMMs, including all data reporting requirements;
+caught after 1 January 2025 and reported to the SIOFA Secretariat and caught in accordance with the SIOFA Agreement and any applicable SIOFA CMMs, including all data reporting requirements.

 Compliance with the SIOFA Agreement and any SIOFA CMMs;

-The fisheries development aspirations and interests of developing States, in particular the least developed among them and small island developing States; and
+The fisheries development aspirations and/or interests of:

+coastal developing States;

+coastal States adjacent to the Agreement Area; and

+small island developing States.

-Contribution to the conservation and management of fishery resources, including the provision of accurate data and effective monitoring, control, surveillance and enforcement.
+Contributions to science, the conservation and management of fishery resources, including the provision of accurate data and effective monitoring, control, surveillance and enforcement.

 Following consideration of the criteria outlined in paragraph 6, the Meeting of the Parties shall determine allocation rights for SIOFA Parties for any SIOFA fishery as follows:

-Allocations may be set for an annual or multi-year period;
+Allocations may be set for an annual or multi-year period.

-Allocation for each SIOFA Party shall be based on a proportional historical catch in accordance with paragraph 6(a);
+Allocation for each SIOFA Party shall be based on a proportional historical catch in accordance with paragraph 6(a) and based on the criteria in paragraphs 6(b) to (d).

+Regarding new entrants:

-Subject to paragraph 6(c), reserve 5% of the total catch allocation collectively for SIOFA Party or Cooperating Non-Contracting Parties (CNCP) seeking to be new entrants to that fishery; and
+Subject to paragraph 6(c), reserve 5% of the total catch allocation collectively for potential SIOFA Party or Cooperating Non-Contracting Parties (CNCP) seeking to be new entrants to that fishery.
+However, no new entrant shall receive a higher percentage than an existing participant.

+The MOP may allocate less than 5% of the total catch allocation for individual new entrants.

+When the MOP is determining allocation rights for SIOFA Parties, if the MOP has not approved any new entrants, the 5% reserved allocation shall be reallocated to existing participants in the same proportion as the remaining allocation.

 For any new and exploratory fisheries (as specified in CMM-17 (2024)) that are subsequently recognised as established fisheries, the Meeting of the Parties shall consider reserving a proportion greater than 5% of the total catch allocation for new SIOFA Party entrants into that fishery.